cs50nestm/cs50labs/placeholders/README.md

 ## Using Placeholders with `printf`

-The placeholder is used to hold the place for the value that you want to print.
+The placeholder is used to **hold the place for the value that you want to print**.
 For example

 ```c
 printf("hello, %s\n", name);